Monitoring of RPortd

 echo '*/30 * * * * root /usr/local/bin/discheartbeat.sh'>/etc/cron.d/discheartbeat

-Now your discs are checked every 30 minutes.
-If none of your discs is filled by more than 90 percent, an "all good" confirmation will be sent to Better Uptime.
-If any disc exceeds the maximum allowed, the heartbeat is skipped, and you will receive an alert.
+Now your disks are checked every 30 minutes.
+If none of your disks is filled by more than 90 percent, an "all good" confirmation will be sent to Better Uptime.
+If any disk exceeds the maximum allowed, the heartbeat is skipped, and you will receive an alert.